Posted on

 Herpes zoster (shingles)

-The name of the second herpes vaccine trial is “ZostaFluCov.”
-Herpes zoster – “Zosta” – is the name for a recurrnce of chickenpox, commongly called shingles.
+Recruiting started again in the autumn 2024 for a “herpes” vaccine trial is “ZostaFluCov.”
+This is for herpes zoster – “Zosta” – is the name for a recurrence of chickenpox, commonly called shingles.
 This trial is to find out how acceptable it is to give people over 50 the new Shingrix vaccine against shingles at the same time as giving them the seasonal flu jab and the Covid booster.

 This is an opportunity to get the shingles jab early!
 The NHS is only giving the Shingrix vaccination to people as they become 65, and people in their 70s.